-Our campaigns’ aims are to increase access to Restorative Justice for victims of crime in England and Wales.
+Our campaigns aim to increase access to Restorative Justice for people affected by crime and conflict in England and Wales.
 We do this by celebrating good practice, highlighting gaps, working with practitioners and decision-makers and doing our own research.

-For this project we are working in Lambeth and Southwark to communicate the value of Restorative Justice in addressing hate crime.
-We will be working with police forces, youth offending teams, parent-teacher associations and civil society organisations to improve hate crime victims’ access to Restorative Justice in these two boroughs.
+Why me? worked with police forces, youth offending teams, parent-teacher associations and civil society organisations to improve hate crime victims’ access to Restorative Justice in Lambeth and Southwark.